Korsani/graphical-watch/README.md

 Have you ever wanted watch(1) to graph command's output ?
 Or you sometimes want to graph shell script output and you don't want to install Grafana ?

-This script is for you!
+This pure shell script is for you!

+Unlike the nice [gwatch](https://github.com/robertely/gwatch), it is pure shell, and colored.

 # Starting